ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Introduction

 We propose Video-informed Pose Spaces~(\name), which \emph{distills video diffusion priors into a mesh-conditioned pose space} that can be sampled using a universal feed-forward network, which, in turn, unlocks different ways to semantically and precisely drive mesh deformation as well as video generation.
-Given a mesh and its (auto--)rig~\cite{xu2020rignet,liu2025riganything} as condition, \name models a generative distribution over rig parameters (i.e., our pose space) using a diffusion model in rig space.
-Crucially, we do \textit{not} require any articulated 3D/4D repositories as supervision to train \name.
+Given a mesh and its rig~\cite{xu2020rignet,liu2025riganything} as condition, \name models a generative distribution over rig parameters (i.e., our pose space) using a diffusion model in rig space.
+We do \textit{not} require any articulated 3D/4D repositories as supervision to train \name.
 Instead, we directly leverage a video diffusion model (TurboDiffusion Wan 2.2~\cite{TurboDiffusion2025} in our tests) as a prior over plausible pose evolution, which we distill into the rig-parameter distribution.
-To robustly transform a video signal into rig-parameter space, we optimize rig parameters to match 4D motion guidance of the video based on ActionMesh~\cite{sabathier2026actionmeshanimated3dmesh}, coupled with geometric priors applied directly to the posed, skinned mesh, encouraging samples that are both semantically plausible and geometrically valid for a given shape.
+To robustly transform a video signal into rig-parameter space, we optimize rig parameters to match 4D motion guidance of the video based on ActionMesh~\cite{sabathier2026actionmeshanimated3dmesh}, coupled with geometric priors applied directly to the posed, skinned mesh, encouraging samples that are both semantically plausible and geometrically valid for a given shape (see Figure~\ref{fig:supp_artist_data_comparison}).
 This video-informed data is then used to train our generative pose space model.

-The resulting pose space is not only generative but also readily \emph{navigable} and, surprisingly, empirically smooth.
-This low-dimensional distribution in rig space enables (i)~\emph{sampling} a variety of valid, plausible poses; (ii)~\emph{projection} of arbitrary or user-edited joint configurations back onto the manifold of plausible poses for handle-driven deformation (and inverse kinematics~(IK)) as well as DDIM inversion with image diffusion; and thanks to the smoothness of our pose space, (iii)~\emph{traversal} that traces coherent pose trajectories for animation and keyframing.
+The resulting pose space is not only generative but also readily \emph{navigable} and, empirically smooth.
+This low-dimensional distribution in rig space enables (i)~\emph{sampling} a variety of valid, plausible poses; (ii)~\emph{projection} of arbitrary or user-edited joint configurations back onto the manifold of plausible poses for handle-driven deformation (and inverse kinematics~(IK)) as well as DDIM inversion with image diffusion; and (iii)~\emph{traversal} that traces coherent pose trajectories for animation and keyframing.
 These generated poses and trajectories can be directly used to animate meshes or rendered as \emph{animated shape proxies} that provide stable, semantically aligned 3D guidance for image or video diffusion models.
-In effect, \name closes the loop: video priors are distilled into any asset’s pose space, and this discovered pose space then serves as an easy-to-control, precise 3D handle for steering video generation (see \Cref{fig:teaser}).
+See \Cref{fig:teaser}.